aumartinez/mvc-php/README.md

 ```

-This .htaccess file will be located in the ROOT_site > mvc-php folder.
+This .htaccess file will be located in the ROOT_site folder.

 ## MVC core